w3c/webextensions/proposals/permissions-canAccess.md

 ### Behavior

-The `accessOnce` can be set by browsers which in case of the `activeTab` permission grant host access once.
+In the case of `activeTab`, `scriptingAccess` is set true.
+If the browser grants temporary host access with `activeTab`, `hostAccess` is set true as well.

 ### New Permissions